zzyou/techtonica-quotes/README.md

 * Within this div there will be a heart-shaped button positioned below it.

 * Under this there will be an input form that allows users to add their own advice or favorite quotes.
-* A ‘submit’ button will be included to allow users to submit their content.
+* A "submit" button will be included to allow users to submit their content.

 * About section will be between form and footer.
-* The footer will include a ‘copy-right’ and Github/Twitter links/names of authors.
+* The footer will include a "copy-right" and Github/Twitter links/names of authors.